 In the formulations below, we will use ‘a’, ‘b’, etc., for instances (spatio-temporal particulars), and ‘r’, ‘r ‘t,’ ‘t’, etc., for regions (instants or intervals) of time and space, respectively.
 We use ‘A’, ‘B’, ‘C’, ‘P’, etc. for universals and attributive classes.
 We use ‘part_of’ and similar bold-face expressions to express relations involving instances, and ‘part_of’ and similar italicized expressions to express relations exclusively involving universals and attributive classes.
+We also use italic to mark out BFO terms.

+Elucidation: This style of formatting indicates that this text forms part of the BFO specification.
+Other text represents further explanations of the specification as well as background information.

+References

+Literature citations are provided for purposes of preliminary orientation only.
+Axioms and definitions included in cited literature are not necessarily in conformity with the content of this document.